-PROPERTY OWNER'S AUTHORIZATION As the property owner of 2712 Duke Street et , I hereby (Property Address) grant the applicant authorization to apply for the Tier I Transportation Management Plan use as described in this application. (use) Name: See attached Phone Please Print Address: Email: Signature: Date: site plan with the parking layout of the p lan attached. lists the requirements of the The applicant is the (check one): [ ] Owner [ ] Contract Purchaser [ ] Lessee or [ ] Other: of the subject property.
-State the name, address and percent of owners unless the entity is a corporation or partnership, See attached.
+PROPERTY OWNER'S AUTHORIZATION

+As the property owner of 2712 Duke Street (Property Address) grant the applicant authorization to apply for the , I hereby ansportation Management Plan

+(use)

+described in this application.

+Name: See attached Phone

+Please Print

+Address: Email:

+Signature: Date:

+site plan with the parking layout of the proposed u

+The applicant is the (check one): [] Owner [] Contract Purchaser [] Lessee or [] Other: of the subject property.

+State the name, address and percent of ownership of any unless the entity is a corporation or partnership, in which can be attached. y person or entity owning an interest in the applicant or owner, ase identify each owner of more than three percent.

-If property owner or applicant is being represented by an authorized agent such as an attorney, realtor, or which there is some form of compensation, does this agent or the business in which the agent is employed business license to operate in the City of Alexandria, Virginia? [ ] Yes.
-Provide proof of current City business license [ ] No. The agent shall obtain a business license prior to filing application, if required by the City Code.
+If property owner or applicant is being represented by an authorized agent such as an attorney, realtor, or other person for which there is some form of compensation, does this agent or the business in which the agent is employed have a business license to operate in the City of Alexandria, Virginia? [] Yes.
+Provide proof of current City business license [] No. The agent shall obtain a business license prior to filing application, if required by the City Code.
 N/A NARRATIVE DESCRIPTION 3.
 The applicant shall describe below the nature of the request in detail so that the Planning Common Council can understand the nature of the operation and the use.
-The description should fully discuss to activity.
+The description should fully discuss that activity.
 (Attach additional sheets if necessary.)
 See attached Narrative and Memorandum prepared by Gorove Slade.